 “I didn’t realise you were a genius”.
 He said it again.
 He was still smiling.
 It was weird.

 “I’m not sure what you mean, but something about this is making me nervous”.
 I was trying to make a joke of it.
 But let’s be honest, I’m not a genius, so I had a sense that something wasn’t right.

 I have since thought of a gazillion things I could have said.
-Like, “I didn’t tell them they could eat and drink!” or “Hang on, there’s no need to be rude” or “You’re setting a really bad example to this locum SHO about how to be courteous to your fellow colleagues” or “It doesn’t cost to be kind!”.
+Like, “I didn’t tell them they could eat and drink!” or “Hang on, there’s no need to be rude”, or “You’re setting a terrible example to this locum SHO about how to be courteous to your colleagues” or “It doesn’t cost to be kind!”.

-Actually, he walked away before I could say anything else.
+He walked away before I could say anything else.
 I’ve spent the weeks since pondering over it endlessly.
-That’s pathetic, right?

-Yes, we work in busy and stressful environment.
-We have all snapped from time to time, it doesn’t mean that you’re a bad person, or a terrible doctor.
+Yes, we work in busy and stressful environments.
+We have all snapped from time to time, but it doesn’t mean you’re a bad person or a terrible doctor.
 But at the same time, we need to let people know that it’s not ok to be spoken to like that.
-We need to set a good example for our juniors, to help change the culture, and also to preserve our own self-respect.
-My reaction was disappointing (at least to me anyway).
+We must set a good example for our juniors to help change the culture and preserve our self-respect.
+My reaction was disappointing (at least to me, anyway).
 How should I have done it better?

 Here are the collated answers and themes from: Dara Kass (DK); Vic Brazil (VB); Simon Judkins (SJ); Damian Roland (DR); and Natalie May (NM).